There is a reason why today’s cruise ships are called floating cities. They are massive!

 How Big is the Average Cruise Ship?

 Cruise ships come in all shapes and sizes.
-The largest ships are over 1,100 feet long and carry over 6,000 passengers and cruise members.
-In contrast, the smallest is the size of a small yacht with a passenger capacity of a couple dozen.
+The average cruise ship is 1,000 feet long, the size of three football fields, and carries over 5,000 passengers and cruise members.
+In contrast, the smallest is the size of a small yacht with a passenger capacity of a couple of dozen.

 Average-sized cruise ships include Disney Dream, Voyager of the Seas, Celebrity Apex, and MSC Fantasia.